Veena

 The North Indian rudra veena, used in Hindustani classical music, is a stick zither.
-About 3.5 to 4 feet (1 to 1.2 meters) long to fit the measurements of the musician, it has a hollow body and two large resonating gourds under each end.
+About 3.5 to 4 feet (1 to 1.2 meters) long to fit the measurements of the musician, it has a hollow body and two large resonating gourds, one under each end.
 It has four main strings which are melodic, and three auxiliary drone strings.
 To play, the musician plucks the melody strings downward with a plectrum worn on the first and second fingers, while the drone strings are strummed with the little finger of the playing hand.
 The musician stops the resonating strings, when so desired, with the fingers of the free hand.
 In modern times the veena has been generally replaced with the sitar in North Indian performances.

 The South Indian Saraswati veena, used in Carnatic classical music, is a lute.
 It is a long-necked, pear-shaped lute, but instead of the lower gourd of the North Indian design, it has a pear-shaped wooden piece.
 However it, too, has 24 frets, four melody strings, and three drone strings, and is played similarly.
 It remains an important and popular string instrument in classical Carnatic music.

 As a fretted, plucked lute, the veena can produce pitches in a full three-octave range.
-The long, hollow neck design of these Indian instruments allow portamento effects and legato ornaments found in Indian ragas.
+The long, hollow neck design of these Indian instruments allows portamento effects and legato ornaments found in Indian ragas.
 It has been a popular instrument in Indian classical music, and one revered in the Indian culture by its inclusion in the iconography of Saraswati, the Hindu goddess of arts and learning.